Skip to Content

 Every digital service you offer to your customers is packaged as an IronFlock app.
 An app bundles everything into a single deployable unit:

-- Edge software running on the device (any language, containerized)
+• Edge software running on the device (any programming language, containerized)

-- A dashboard for operators to visualize data and interact with machines
+• A UI board to visualize data and interact with your software and machines

-You develop the app once in the IronFlock cloud IDE, test it against a development device, and release it to the App Store.
+You develop the app once (e.g. in the IronFlock cloud IDE), test it against a development device, and release it to the App Store.
 The same app can then be deployed to all your customers.

 For the full development workflow, see IoT App Development.